French 75 Champagne Cocktails are made with just four ingredients - no specialty liqueurs or mixers needed! Enjoy for any occasion.

 Notes

-- To make simple syrup: combine 1 cup each white sugar and water in a glass jar, cup, or bowl then either microwave in 30 second increments, stirring between increments, until sugar has dissolved, or heat in a small saucepan until sugar has dissolved.
-Cool before using - can be made days or even weeks in advance.
+• To make simple syrup: combine 1/2 cup each granulated sugar and water in a glass measuring cup or jar then microwave for 1-1/2 minutes.
+Stir until the sugar has dissolved.
+OR combine sugar and water in a small saucepan over medium-heath then stir until the sugar has dissolved.
+Chill completely before using — can be made up to 2 weeks ahead of time.

 I didn’t get season tickets this year, but have purchased tickets (for my mom for Xmas) for all of those shows you mentioned. :) We are headed to Sound of Music tonight, actually. :)